-NOTE: Due to DOE requirements, requests from Foreign Nationals with a citizenship from, a birthplace of, or sponsored or employed by a country that is a state sponsor of terrorism’ (as defined by the U.S. Department of State) cannot be processed for a user within the time constraints of the proposal.
+Special Notice: Because of DOE requirements, access requests from foreign nationals with a citizenship from, a birthplace of, or sponsored or employed by a country that is a ‘state sponsor of terrorism’ (as defined by the U.S. Department of State) cannot be processed within the time constraints of the proposal.
 Please take this into consideration as you plan the team members who will need to work at ORNL or use computer resources during your CNMS user project.

 Information for Users Arriving from Outside the U.S..